wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 1.3.9 =
+= 1.4.0 =
-- Some improvements applied
+- A conflict with modal in WordPress 4.1 fixed